-- 1. adopt and implement a Child/Young Person Safe Commitment Statement (an example is provided at Appendix 1: Child/Young Person Safe Commitment Statement Example to this Annexure C); - 2. adopt and implement appropriate recruitment, screening and training requirements for all employees and volunteers who will be working in Child-related positions (see example at Appendix 2: Recruitment, Screening and Training Recommendations to this Annexure C); - 3. establish a Culturally safe environment in which the diverse and unique identities and experiences of Aboriginal and or Torres Strait Islander Children/Young People are respected and valued; - ensure that Children/Young People are empowered about their rights, participate in decisions affecting them 4. and are taken seriously, including by: - providing Children/Young People with information about their participation in Judo and information (a) about their rights and responsibilities; - seeking informed consent from Children/Young People prior to participation in Activities; and (b) - (c) Respecting and understanding the diverse and potentially complex needs of Children/Young People with increased vulnerabilities.
+- adopt and implement a Child/Young Person Safe Commitment Statement (an example is provided at Appendix 1: Child/Young Person Safe Commitment Statement Example Appendix 1 to this - adopt and implement appropriate recruitment, screening and training requirements for all employees and 2. volunteers who will be working in Child-related positions (see example at Appendix 2: Recruitment, Screening and Training Recommendations Appendix 2 to this Annexure C); - 3. establish a Culturally safe environment in which the diverse and unique identities and experiences of Aboriginal and or Torres Strait Islander Children/Young People are respected and valued; - ensure that Children/Young People are empowered about their rights, participate in decisions affecting them 4. - providing Children/Young People with information about their participation in (a) information about their rights and responsibilities; - seeking informed consent from Children/Young People prior to participation in Activities; and (b) - Respecting and understanding the diverse and potentially complex needs of Children/Young People (c) with increased vulnerabilities.